vincentramirez/sc_cluster_simple/README.md

 - Test your config with `terraform plan`
 - Execute your provisioning with `terraform apply`
 - A successful apply should result in the creation of a kubeconfig file in your working directory
 - *BE CAREFULL with your secrets!!!
-The kubeconfig, .tfvars, and terraform.tfstate file should not be commited to VCS
+The kubeconfig, terraform.tfvars, terraform.tfstate & terraform.tfstate.backup files should never be commited to a public version control system.

 ### Known issues
 - At this time the Spectro Cloud Terraform provider does not support the Apple Silicone M1 arm64 platform.